samuk/Open-Pi/compliance/Manual.md

 ## 2.3 Powering the board
-There are three possible ways of powering Open Pi – via external supply providing 5V DC at the power jack, from 5V USB port via USB_OTG connector .
+There are two possible ways of powering Open Pi – via external supply providing 12V DC at the power jack, from 5V USB port via USB_OTG connector .

 Note that the board might consume up to 650mA of current at 5V when there are no peripherals connected to the USB hosts.
-Make sure your power supply is able to provide at least 2A before.
+Make sure your power supply is able to provide at least 2A.
 Depending on your preferred way of powering you might need additional hardware.
 Important: Not all USB ports would be able to provide enough power for the board.
 Try using another USB port/USB hub or a cable of higher quality.

-If you have an LCD display connected to the board or then the USB will NOT be sufficient source of power.
+If you have an LCD display or other peripherals connected to the board or then the USB will NOT be sufficient source of power.
 The preferred way of powering the board is via the PWR jack with 12V DC.
 This would make the board fully powered and able to power all the peripherals connected to it.